Yanzziang/Transition_Disorder_Prediction/README.md

 ### Example: 2019-nCoV (Surface glycoprotein (S))

-We particularly provide the transition and disorder prediction results of surface glycoprotein of 2019-nCoV for promoting drug discovery.
+We particularly provide the transition and disorder prediction results of surface glycoprotein of 2019-nCoV for further promoting drug discovery.